ksingl21/DataFactoryCICDLinkedTemplates/Notes/ADFLinkedTemplatesOverview.md

 2. Copy ADF Linked ARM Template files to the Storage Account
 3. Create a SAS (Shared Access Signature) token on the Storage Account and set the expiration timestamp
 4. Add the SAS token as a secret variable on the Azure Pipeline or store it as a Key Vault Secret and then connect to it to the Pipeline
-5. Add the SAS token (or Key Vault secret) and Storage Account info to the deployment task so ARM (Azure Resource Manager) can use it to deploy the ADF Linked Templates
+5. Add the SAS token (or Key Vault secret) and Storage Account info to the Azure Pipeline deployment task so ARM (Azure Resource Manager) can use it to deploy the ADF Linked Templates
 6. Deploy the Linked ARM Templates to the target ADF (UAT, PROD, etc.)
 7. Either delete the Storage Account or wait for the SAS token to expire